A child’s need for an uninterrupted sense of love and belonging

 We partner with child welfare agencies across the U.S in short and long-term engagements to create sustainable, meaningful change.

-We advance the Rock County Equity Project by convening and supporting stakeholders: system leaders, design facilitator, community members, and project funders.
+We advance the Rock Families First by convening and supporting stakeholders: system leaders, design facilitator, community members, and project funders.

 We've published a variety of materials, including case studies, a research brief, guides and more, along with a number of webinars and trainings.

-People Magazine named our CEO, Amelia Franck Meyer, as one of their 25 Women Changing the World in 2018.
+People Magazine named our Executive Officer, Amelia Franck Meyer, as one of their 25 Women Changing the World in 2018.
 Read People's exclusive article here.